JerryShockley/kserver/ColorSisters/Readme.md

 * Camera View - Cancel should take you back to the launch pages
 * Camera View - Flash control is disabled (rear camera)
 * Known Issues with this build
-  * Image Processing - Find Foundation background view shows
+  * TODO - Image Processing - Find Foundation background view shows - http://stackoverflow.com/questions/2971483/hide-uitoolbar-uibarbuttonitems
-  * Dead end to results page
+  * TODO - Dead end to results page - needs programmatic push to table view
-  * Share Results - Layout and storyboard previews are fine, but device shows an error (under investigation, see Images below)
-  * Matches - TODO: needs images pulled in
+  * TODO - Matches - needs images pulled in
-  * TODO:  Since you have the data, could fake up showing a recommendation.
+  * TODO - Since you have the data, could fake up showing a recommendation.

 ### 27 Nov 2014
 * Updated KokkoInterface with: unit tests, exception handling, NSArray returns, and proper signatures based on feedback